confluentinc/ksql/design-proposals/klip-3-serialization-of-single-fields.md

-By default, KSQL expects any key with a single-field schema to have been serialized as an anonymous value, not as a named field within a record, as would be the casr if there were multiple fields.
+By default, KSQL expects any key with a single-field schema to have been serialized as an anonymous value, not as a named field within a record, as would be the case if there were multiple fields.

 Conversely, by default, KSQL expects any value with a single-field schema to have been serialized as a named field within a record.